Budget-Friendly 2-Day Machu Picchu Tour by Car.

 Day 1Cusco - Hidroelectric – Aguas Calientes.

-Your journey starts early in the morning.
-Between 6:00 and 6:30 a.m., our driver will meet you at your hotel in Cusco for a scenic 1.5-hour drive to the charming town of Ollantaytambo.
-Here, you’ll have a brief stop at a local restaurant where you may enjoy breakfast, grab a coffee, use the restroom, and pick up any last-minute items you may need (expenses not included).
+Our driver will pick you up between 6:00 and 6:30 a.m. for a scenic 1.5-hour drive to the charming town of Ollantaytambo.
+Once there, you’ll make a brief stop at a local restaurant where you can enjoy breakfast, grab a coffee, use the restroom, and pick up any last-minute items you may need (expenses not included).

-After this break, you will continue on a 6-7 hours drive through the breathtaking inter Andean valleys.
-As the landscape transitions from highlands to jungle, you’ll experience the diverse ecosystems of the Peruvian Andes an unforgettable part of the journey.
+After the break, the journey continues with a 5–6 hour drive through the breathtaking Andean valleys.
+As you travel, the landscape gradually changes from highlands to jungle, allowing you to experience the diverse ecosystems of the Peruvian Andes—a truly unforgettable part of the journey.

-Upon reaching the Hidroelectrica station, you’ll have some time to rest and enjoy lunch at one of the local restaurants (at your own expense).
-Afterward, you’ll begin a three-hour hike along the railway tracks toward Aguas Calientes, the gateway to Machu Picchu.
+Upon reaching the Hidroelectrica station, you’ll have some time to rest and enjoy lunch at a local restaurant (at your own expense).
+From here, you’ll begin a 3-hour hike along the railway tracks to Aguas Calientes, the gateway to Machu Picchu.

-This walk, surrounded by lush cloud forest, offers the chance to observe local wildlife and vibrant flora.
-If you’re lucky, you may even spot the cock of the rock, Peru’s national bird, along the way.
+This walk winds through lush cloud forest, offering plenty of opportunities to spot local wildlife and vibrant flora.
+If you’re lucky, you may even see the cock-of-the-rock, Peru’s national bird.

-Once you arrive in Aguas Calientes (altitude: 2,000 meters), you will head to your designated accommodation to check in and unwind.
-Later, you can enjoy dinner at a local restaurant of your choice (not included), and spend the evening relaxing in preparation for the incredible visit to Machu Picchu the following day.
+When you arrive in Aguas Calientes (altitude: 2,000 meters), you’ll check into your accommodation and unwind.
+Later, you can enjoy dinner at a local restaurant of your choice (not included) and spend the evening relaxing in preparation for your incredible visit to Machu Picchu the next day.

 • Driving Time: 6 – 7 hours from Cusco to Hidroelectrica.